This post was updated in April 2025

 Price: €45 (discounts available for seniors, children, students, etc).

-Casa Batlló is a smaller building and in the high season feels very squashed.
+Casa Batlló is a smaller building, and in the high season feels very crowded.
 Sometimes it is hard to appreciate the interior as there are way too many people inside.
-A few times on my Gaudí private tours we got caught in a human traffic jam through the narrow attic that leads to the roof terrace.
+A few times on my Gaudí private tours, we got caught in a human traffic jam through the narrow attic that leads to the roof terrace.

 Casa Milà or Casa Batlló?
 My personal choice